 See how well it fits with Solo Build It!?

 I'm not trying to blow my own trumpet.
 No-one - until I wrote this - knew about these donations.

 But if I can use my success to help others - why wouldn't I?

 Don't get me wrong - I'm not a totally selfless person!
 The money is a real bonus for us.
-Mike and I are on a limited income otherwise, due to our pension.
-The sites have helped us have luxuries in life that we wouldn't have been able to afford.
+Mike and I are on a limited income, due to our pension.
+The sites have helped us both pay day-to-day bills and have luxuries in life that we otherwise would not have been able to afford.

 But money is not the be-all and end-all.
 These things are at least as important to me: